 We wrapped up our day with a sunset dinner at the Boat Club back at The Lodge.
 Tasty food and gorgeous views of Whitefish Lake make this a favorite among the locals.

-Whitefish Montana to Big Sky, Mt.
+Day 4 – Whitefish to Big Sky, Montana

 We’ve made it to the real road trip part of this guide – at least the longest single stretch of highway driving.
 Fortunately, as with all of Montana, there’s no shortage of natural beauty to bask in, even along the main thoroughfares.
 Whether you take Highway 93 or 83, it’s about a scenic 6-hour drive from Whitefish to Big Sky, our next stop on the itinerary.
 This small town in the Rocky Mountains is best known for skiing, hiking and mountain-bike trails, it’s an outdoor-lovers dream!